Package-oriented guide to T’s standard library.

 Symbol)Returns:

-String or null if not found
+String or NA if not found

 exit(code)Exits the T interpreter.